radiolab81/AMWaveSynth/README.md

 # AMWaveSynth
-### wave synthesizer for long- and mediumwave based on liquiddsp
+### Wave synthesizer for long- and mediumwave based on liquiddsp
 ![alt text](https://github.com/radiolab81/AMWaveSynth/blob/main/www/AMWaveSynth_rnd.jpg "Logo Title Text 1")

-The AMWaveSynth is an environment for generating multiple parallel running am modulated radiostations for transmission via an SDR.
+The AMWaveSynth is an environment for generating multiple parallel running AM-modulated radiostations for transmission via an SDR.

-The AMWaveSynth receives the modulation signal as PCM samples via UDP ports (1234 and above), the RF signal containing all radio stations is available as a data stream on port 12345 for further processing or transmission with an SDR transmitter such as the FL2K.
+The AMWaveSynth receives the modulation signal as PCM samples over UDP ports (1234 and above), the RF signal containing all radio stations is available as a data stream on port 12345 for further processing or transmission with an SDR transmitter such as the FL2K-device.

-There are two versions of the modulator as a console program: one for a medium sampling rate of 2.5 MSPS (mainly for supplying longwave radio and HF wirewave receivers, the lower medium wave range is also reached) and a 5-MSPS version for the entire frequency range up to 2.5 MHz.
+There are two versions of the modulator as a console program: one for a medium samplerate of 2.5 MSPS (mainly for supplying longwave radio and HF wirewave receivers, the lower medium wave range is also reached) and a 5-MSPS version for the entire frequency range up to 2.5 MHz.

-The modulator is called via the console as follows:
+The modulator is used as follows:

 `Usage: ./am_modulator <port1:freq1> <port2:freq2> ...`